 This setting controls the DNS name resolution done by the switch.
 There are four servers available for configuration, and the index of the server presents the preference (less index has higher priority) in doing DNS name resolution.
-The system selects the active DNS server from configuration if the preferred server does not respond in five attempts.
+System selects the active DNS server from configuration in turn, if the preferred server does not respond in five attempts.

-Setting Description Factory Default From any DHCPv4 interfaces The first DNS server offered from a DHCPv4 lease to a DHCPv4- enabled interface will be used.
+Setting Description Fac Defa From any DHCPv4 interfaces The first DNS server offered from a DHCPv4 lease to a DHCPv4- enabled interface will be used.
 No DNS server No DNS server will be used.
-Configured IPv4 Explicitly provide the valid IPv4 unicast address of the DNS server in dotted decimal notation.
+Configured IPv4 Explicitly provide the valid IPv4 unicast address of the DNS Server in dotted decimal notation.
 Make sure the configured DNS server could be reachable (e.g. via PING) for activating DNS service.
 From this DHCPv4 interface Specify from which DHCPv4-enabled interface a provided DNS server should be preferred.
-No DNS server Configured IPv6 Explicitly provide the valid IPv6 unicast address (except linklocal) of the DNS server.
+Configured IPv6Explicitly provide the valid IPv6 unicast (except linklocal) address of the DNS Server.
 Make sure the configured DNS server could be reachable (e.g. via PING6) for activating DNS service.
 From this DHCPv6 interface Specify from which DHCPv6-enabled interface a provided DNS server should be preferred.
 From any DHCPv6 interfaces The first DNS server offered from a DHCPv6 lease to a DHCPv6- enabled interface will be used.